 Another alternative treatment for epilepsy is responsive neurostimulation (RNS).
 In RNS, a stimulator is implanted in your brain at the source of your seizures.
 This device is programed to recognize the electrical pattern of the seizure and send stimulation when unusual patterns are detected.
-RNS may reduce seizures by 60 to 70 percent.
+RNS may reduce seizures by

 Most people using RNS will still need to take medications, but usually the dose of medication can be lowered.
 Most people with RNS do not have any side effects.

 For certain people with epilepsy, a change in diet can help reduce the frequency of seizures.
 A ketogenic diet causes your body to create energy by breaking down fats rather than carbohydrates.
 It typically involves eating three or four grams of fat for every one gram of carbs, meaning that around 90 percent of your daily calories will come from fat.

 There is a risk that adopting this diet can lead to malnourishment.
 It can also cause health problems like constipation and kidney stones.
 It’s important that you talk to your doctor before trying it.

 If you’ve tried a number of different treatment options and are still not seizure-free, it may be worth looking at other options.
 Consider asking your doctor about participating in clinical trials and research studies.
 It’s possible that the drug or device being tested in the trial may not work for you.
 But your participation could help other people with epilepsy in the future.

 Depending on where you are in your treatment, you may not qualify for certain trials or studies.
 Make sure to talk to your doctor about your eligibility first.